SparkPost/support-docs/articles/user-guide/signals.md

 ---
 title: "Signals Overview"
-description: "Overview of Signals, the dashboard, Health Score, Spam Trap Monitoring, and Engagement Recency"
+description: "Overview of Signals, the dashboard, Health Score, Spam Trap Monitoring, Engagement Recency Cohorts, and Behavior by Engagement Cohorts"
 ---

 SparkPost Signals is an analytics suite that helps you improve email performance by diagnosing health issues before they impact your business.
 It analyzes your email sending and benchmark data from across our industry-leading email network to provide data-driven, predictive, and actionable insights that help you increase open rates, prevent blacklisting, and boost inbox placement.